 - In the book, the Sorting Hat calls out people’s names in alphabetical order, and we get to meet a lot more of the first years.
 Again, this was probably to cut out time.
 The Hat also doesn’t talk aloud, but this was an easier option and also allowed for the use of more magical effects in the film.

-- There’s no Peeves in the film, and only a short glimpse of the Bloody Baron, which alters a few of the scenes that follow.
+- There is no Peeves in the film and only a short glimpse of the Bloody Baron, which alters a few of the scenes that follow.

 - There’s no Herbology, Defence Against The Dark Arts, or History of Magic classics in the film.
 McGonagall doesn’t transfigure in her lesson, either; she’s not supposed to do this for the first time in front of her students until the third book.